If you or someone you live with is disabled

-The person with a disability does not have to be the person who pays the Council Tax bill but to qualify, one of the following must be required to meet their needs:
+The person with a disability does not have to be the person who pays the Council Tax bill, but to be eligible, one of the following are required to meet their needs:

 • sufficient floor space to use a wheelchair indoors